To view music and service details for upcoming services, please view our Calendar and select a specific service.

 One Sunday each month, all the children gather at the front of the church for a special time with the Priest.
 The adults often enjoy this time as much as the children, and sometimes end up seeing matters of faith in a refreshing new light.

-Every year on Christmas Eve the children of our Sunday School stage the story of the birth of Jesus in Bethlehem.
+Every year on Christmas Eve at 5PM, the children of our Sunday School stage the story of the birth of Jesus in Bethlehem.
 This pageant is given in the context of a late-afternoon Christmas Eucharist.
 See calendar for exact time.

 This first day of Lent includes services at noon and at 7:30 p.m. – both services with imposition of ashes and Eucharist.
 The 7:30 services includes the choir and special music.

 On the night he was betrayed, Jesus had supper with his disciples, one account of which describes him as washing his followers’ feet as if he were their slave.
 On this evening at 7:30 p.m., as part of the prelude to Easter, St. George’s has a service of Holy Communion, we celebrate the institution of Holy Communion, wash the feet of anyone from the congregation, and when the service has ended, the church is stripped of all decoration, and people depart in silence.